pawl/HearthstoneCollectionExporter/README.md

 1. Open Hearthstone.
 1. Run HearthstoneCollectionExporter.exe, this should show a message saying it's finished and create a file called cards.csv.

+# Compiling Instructions
+Before compiling in visual studio, you will to get the submodules with: `git submodule update --init --recursive`

 # Credit
 * HearthDb.dll: https://github.com/HearthSim/HearthDb
 * HearthMirror.dll: https://github.com/HearthSim/HearthMirror